 In May 2021, as amended in November 2022 and September 2023, we entered into the Adimab Collaboration Agreement with Adimab for the discovery and optimization of proprietary antibodies as potential therapeutic product candidates.
 Under the Adimab Collaboration Agreement, we could collaborate with Adimab on research programs for a specified number of targets selected by us within a specified time period.
 Under the Adimab Collaboration Agreement, through December 31, 2023, we were obligated to pay Adimab a quarterly fee in exchange for Adimab and its affiliates agreeing not to assist or direct certain third parties to discover or optimize antibodies that are intended to bind to coronaviruses or influenza viruses, which obligation could be cancelled at our option at any time.
 In December 2023, pursuant to the terms of the Adimab Collaboration Agreement, we elected to decrease the scope of Adimab's exclusivity obligations to cover only coronaviruses and obtained a corresponding decrease in the quarterly fee.
 Effective January 2024, we are obligated to pay Adimab a quarterly fee of \$0.6 million, a decrease from the previous quarterly fee of \$1.3 million.
 For each agreed upon research program that is commenced, we are obligated to pay Adimab quarterly for its services performed during a given research program at a specified full-time equivalent rate; a discovery delivery fee of \$0.2 million; and an optimization completion fee of \$0.2 million.
 For each option exercised by us to commercialize a specific research program, we are obligated to pay Adimab an exercise fee of \$1.0 million.
 During the year ended December 31, 2023, we were obligated to make a \$1.0 million, a \$0.2 million, and a \$0.2 million payment to Adimab related to an option exercise fee, a drug delivery fee and an optimization completion fee, respectively.
 During the year ended December 31, 2022, we were obligated to make a \$1.0 million and a \$0.4 million payment to Adimab related to an option exercise fee and a drug delivery fee.
 Under the Adimab Collaboration Agreement, we are obligated to pay Adimab up to \$18.0 million upon the achievement of specified development and regulatory milestones for each product that achieves such milestones.
 The next potential milestone under the Adimab Collaboration Agreement is a low single-digit million dollar clinical milestone.
-We are also obligated to pay Adimab royalties of a mid-single-digit percentage based on net sales of any product under the Adimab Collaboration Agreement, subject to reductions for third-party licenses.
-In addition, we are obligated to pay Adimab for Adimab's performance of certain validation work with respect to certain antigens acquired from a third party.
-In consideration for this work, we are obligated to pay Adimab royalties of a low single-digit percentage based on net sales of products that contain such antigens for the same royalty term as antibody-based products, but we are not obligated to make any milestone payments for such antigen products.
+We are also obligated to pay Adimab royalties of a mid-single-digit percentage based on net sales of any product under the Adimab Collaboration Agreement, subject to certain antigens acquired from a third party.
+In consideration for this work, we are obligated to pay Adimab royalties of a low single-digit percentage based on net sales of any products, but we are not obligated to make any milestone payments for such antigens for the same royalty term as antibody-based products, but we are not obligated to make any milestone payments for such antigens products.
 The amount and timing of such milestone and royalty payments are not known.
-For additional information, see Note 7 to our annual consolidated financial statements appearing at the end of this Annual Report on Form 10-K.
+For additional information, see